-APPENDIX 1 to 6.097: APPLICATION OF DATA LINK RECORDERS78
+APPENDIX 1 to 6.097: APPLICATION OF DATA LINK RECORDERS119

-Item No. Application type Application description Recording content 1 Data link Initiation This includes any applications used to logon to or initiate data link service.
-In FANS-1/A and ATN, these are ATS Facilities Notification (AFN) and Context Management (CM) respectively. С 2 Controller/Pilot Communication This includes any application used to exchange requests, clearances, instructions and reports between the flight crew and controllers on the ground.
+Item No. Application type Application description Recording content 1 Data link initiation This includes any applications used to log on to or initiate data link service.
+In FANS-1/A and ATN, these are ATS facilities notification (AFN) and context management (CM) respectively. С 2 Controller/pilot communication This includes any application used to exchange requests, clearances, instructions and reports between the flight crew and controllers on the ground.
 In FANS-1/A and ATN, this includes the CPDLC application.
-It also includes applications used for the exchange of oceanic (OCL) and departure clearances (DCL) as well as data link delivery of taxi clearances. С 3 Addressed Surveillance This includes any surveillance application in which the ground sets up contracts for delivery of surveillance data.
-In FANS-1/A and ATN, this includes the Automatic Dependent Surveillance (ADS-C) application.
-Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR. С 4 Flight Information This includes any service used for delivery of flight information to specific aircraft.
-This includes, for example, D-METAR, D-ATIS, D-NOTAM and other textual data link services. С 5 Aircraft Broadcast Surveillance This includes Elementary and Enhanced Surveillance Systems, as well as ADS-B output data.
-Where parametric data sent by the aircraft are reported within the message they shall be recorded unless data from the same source are recorded on the FDR.
-M 6 Aeronautical Operational Control Data This includes any application transmitting or receiving data used for AOC purposes (per the ICAO definition of AOC).
+It also includes applications used for the exchange of oceanic (OCL) and departure clearances (DCL) as well as data link delivery of taxi clearances. С 3 Addressed surveillance This includes any surveillance application in which the ground sets up contracts for delivery of surveillance data.
+In FANS-1/A and ATN, this includes the automatic dependent surveillance - contract (ADS-C) application.
+Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR. С 4 Flight information This includes any service used for delivery of flight information to specific aircraft.
+This includes, for example, data link aviation weather report service (D-METAR), data link-automatic terminal service (D-ATIS), digital Notice to Airmen (D-NOTAM) and other textual data link services. С 5 Aircraft broadcast surveillance This includes elementary and enhanced surveillance systems, as well as automatic dependent surveillance - broadcast (ADS-B) output data.
+Where parametric data sent by the aeroplane are reported within the message they shall be recorded unless data from the same source are recorded on the FDR.
+M 6 Aeronautical operational control data This includes any application transmitting or receiving data used for aeronautical operational control purposes (per the ICAO definition of operational control).
 M